frequency-chain/docs/pages/Networks/Decentralization.md

 ## Public Collators

-* Collators are selected based on bond, governance support, and uptime that will be developed
+* Collators are selected based on bond, governance support, and uptime that will be developed.
-* Progression highly depends on the safety and security of the network
+* Progression highly depends on the safety and security of the network.

 Post completion, Frequency plans to continue running Collators as well to ensure the guarantees to state and access.